Bio coming soon.

 Sheila and Richard have been married for nearly 30 years and have two amazing grown daughters.
 Sheila’s favorite pastimes are reading, eating chocolate, and taking quiet pauses to listen.

-Mike Shields has over three decades of experience in the financial services industry with the majority of those years working with people serious about investing wisely, living with purpose, and finishing well.
-Mike has a diverse investment background, including significant Wall Street executive experience, that has led to a skill set which allows him to help others gain clarity regarding their life goals, then implement strategies to pursue lives of enduring impact.
+Mike has over three decades of experience in the financial services industry with the last ten years primarily working with people serious about investing wisely, living with purpose, and finishing well.
+He has a diverse investment background, including significant Wall Street executive experience, that has led to a skill set with which he helps others gain clarity regarding their life goals, then implement strategies to pursue lives of enduring impact.
 He had the privilege of working for the Halftime organization in 2003-2004 during which he helped launch the Halftime Institute with Lloyd Reeb and their mentor Bob Buford.

 Tom spent over 34 years working in the energy field with Duke Energy.
 Since 1999, Tom served as a plant manager for Duke Energy in California, Indiana and North Carolina.
 In January 2012, Tom engaged with Halftime to determine how his skills and experience could best be used for kingdom purposes.